+- Appalachian Tradition

 - Halsey Farm

 - Tarbilly's BBQ

-- Halsey Farm - Red Sky Acres

-- Cooks Apiary
+- Halsey Farm Red Sky Acres - Cooks Apiary

-What is

-Grown?

-West Virginia
+What is West Virginia Grown?

-West Virginia's people take a lot of

-they certainly are exceptional.
+West Virginia's people take a lot of pride in their heritage.
+Our farmers and producers are no exception - although they certainly are exceptional.

-Developed in 1986, West Virginia

-Grown was designed to market West

-Virginia grown and made products to

-Grown logo on a product, they are
+Developed in 1986, West Virginia Grown was designed to market West Virginia grown and made products to consumers.
+By placing the West Virginia Grown logo on a product, they are assuring buyers that product was grown or processed, with quality ingredients, in the Mountain State.